List of The Cat in the Hat Knows a Lot About That! episodes

 The Cat in the Hat Knows a Lot About That! is an animated musical educational children's television series feature starring Martin Short as The Cat in the Hat.
+It is based on Random House's Beginner Books franchise and The Cat in the Hat's Learning Library, (itself based on the 1957 children's book The Cat in the Hat) and was produced by Portfolio Entertainment, Random House Children Entertainment, and Collingwood O'Hare Productions, in conjunction with KQED, PBS, Treehouse TV, and Kids' CBC.
 The series premiered on Treehouse TV in Canada on August 7, 2010, also airing on YTV and Nickelodeon Canada on weekday mornings from 2012 to 2013, and on PBS Kids and PBS Kids Preschool Block in the US on September 6, 2010.
-The series finale aired on October 14, 2018, it's based on Random House's Beginner Books franchise and The Cat in the Hat's Learning Library, (itself based on the 1957 children's book The Cat in the Hat) and was produced by Portfolio Entertainment, Random House Children Entertainment, and Collingwood O'Hare Productions, in conjunction with KQED, PBS, Treehouse TV, and Kids' CBC.
-The show stayed in an hiatus from June 23, 2015 to March 2, 2018.

-During the course of the series, 80 episodes of The Cat in the Hat Knows a Lot About That! aired over three seasons.
+It went on hiatus from June 23, 2015 to March 2, 2018.
+The series finale aired on October 14, 2018.